 Many studies around 4-day weeks have shown that productivity amongst the workforce can improve from working one less day.
 Learn all about it here!

-Many studies around 4-day weeks have shown that productivity amongst the workforce can improve from working one less day.
 This is because a 4-day week can boost morale and engagement and allow employees to recharge, compared to if they only had 2 days off a week.

 A third day off also gives people more time to get things done which might otherwise affect their focus level at work, which can improve overall productivity.

-That said, the productivity of a 4-day workweek will vary depending on several different factors, such as the company culture and how the 4-day schedule is implemented.
 Additionally, certain industries or job roles may not be well-suited to a shorter workweek schedule when compared to a full week, for example, retail or financial industries where customers depend on the product or service daily.

-In addition to adopting a 4 day work week, there are a range of other things you can do to increase employee productivity, such as hybrid working (a mixture of working remotely and in the office), co-working, adding greenery to your workspace and regularly networking with like-minded individuals.
+These include hybrid working (a mixture of working remotely and in the office), co-working, adding greenery to your workspace and regularly networking with like-minded individuals.

 Since 2021, there has been a significant increase in the number of businesses offering hybrid working opportunities, i.e. a mixture of working from home and the office.